tjjlemaire/MorphoSONIC/NEURON_radial_geometry.md

 ## Rationale

 *NEURON* provides a great environment to design and simulate spatially-extended neuron models with multiple compartments.
-However, morphological sections are approximated by cylindrical compartments and connected in a cable-like topological organization, which is not suited for the representation of radially-symmetric models.
+However, it only implements linear spatial discretization, where morphological sections are approximated by cylindrical compartments and connected in a cable-like topological organization.
+That is not suited for the representation of radially-symmetric models.

 Due to this fixed morphological representation mode, a precise geometrical conversion scheme must be defined in order to enable the simulation of radially-symmetric models with *NEURON*.
 Particularly, such a conversion scheme must ensure that the axial and membrane currents are correct.